Share this

 Step 2: Click on the FLC Wage Search Wizard on the Online Wage Library interface, and select your company's state in the Select a State/Territory section, such as California.

-Step 4: Choose the position you want to search for, or enter keywords, such as selecting Market Research Analysts and Marketing Specialists from the job list.
-Then you can see the prevailing wage for your case accordingly.
+Step 4: Choose the position you want to search for or enter keywords, such as selecting Market Research Analysts and Marketing Specialists from the job list.
+Then, you'll be able to see the prevailing wage for your case.

 4. Solutions When Falling Short of Wage Standards